Everything PR News

 Share

-in house pr or agency selection for your business explained
+in house pr or agency which fits your business explained

 One of the most important decisions in corporate communications is whether a company should build an in-house PR function, hire an external agency, or operate with a hybrid model.
 There is no universal answer because both in-house teams and agencies can succeed, and both can fail.
 The right choice depends on the company's stage, news volume, internal capabilities, budget, leadership needs, and strategic priorities.